-So how does content marketing help B2B brands win over clients?
+So, the question remains: How does content marketing help B2B brands win over clients?
 Is it even possible?

 Yes.
 And we’re going to show you how.